What to Know About Hosting Friendsgiving

 - Arrive ready.
 Make sure your dish is as close to finished as possible before heading over to the festivities.
 With oven space at a premium, slow cooker dishes are a great choice.

 - Make sure you have enough seating.
 With the guest list set ahead of time, plan seating accordingly.
-If you don’t own a table for 12 (or more), here are some easy ways to make sure everyone has a place to sit.

 - Stock up on the basics.
 More people in the house means going through things like toilet paper, paper towels and garbage bags.
 Shop ahead to make sure you won’t run out.
 And while you’re at the store, it’s not a bad idea to grab some paper plates and utensils for backup.
+(If you need to go out and grab a few last-minute food items, make sure you know the stores closed on Thanksgiving this year.)

 How To Throw a Friendsgiving Party

 The key to a successful Friendsgiving party is two-fold: good food, and lots of it.
 Ideally, everyone will bring a dish or beverage to share.
 But if you’re hosting, we suggest supplying the main dish and a few sides, then let your friends fill in the gaps.
-Check out our expert tips for how to be a good party host.

 When planning what you’ll serve, aim for simple recipes that don’t require a ton of time in the kitchen.
 (Need inspiration?
 These 30-minute Thanksgiving recipes are holiday lifesavers.)
 After all, you want to be able to enjoy your friends, not spend the whole party scrambling in the kitchen.
 Here are some tips for hosting a successful and fun Friendsgiving meal: